linkedin/DuaLip/docs/demo/index.rst

 #.
 How to construct the input tensors and projection maps for the solver.
 #.
 How to execute the solver.
 #.
-How to read the results and do inference.
+How to interpret the results and do inference.
-#.
-How to use the solver in a distributed setting.
 #.
 How to define a new objective class for new applications.

 The two specific examples are: